 John McLarty: Right.

 John McLarty: Yeah.
-I don’t have that right
+I don’t have that right here.

 Kimberly Faith: You don’t have that one?
-Yeah.

 John McLarty: Right.

 Kimberly Faith: Actively contending with, urging humanity towards himself.
-You know, the spirit in other words, the context is the spirit from the beginning of time had been at work in human hearts.
+You know, the spirit, in other words, the context is the spirit from the beginning of time had been at work in human hearts.
 And the generation of Noah had been ignoring it, resisting it, living according to the flesh.

-John McLarty: And, Kim, that’s that’s really interesting because I’ll put it in today’s context.
-A lot of people, listeners, saved and not saved yet, have heard the term I’m under Holy Spirit convicted.
+John McLarty: And, Kim, that’s really interesting because I’ll put it in today’s context.
+A lot of people, listeners, saved and not saved yet, have heard the term I’m under Holy Spirit conviction.
 The Holy Spirit’s convicting me.
 So you’re in church and you say you’re hearing a message and say you’re lost or even you’re saved.
-And you feel like this drawing to whatever gets something And straightened so it’s not God the Father specifically.
+And you feel like this drawing to whatever gets something straightened out.
+So it’s not God the Father specifically.
+It’s not Jesus there in person or manifestation, but it’s that go between God and man is this work of the spirit.
+And we use that very commonly today, but that’s interesting that the Spirit of God was playing that same role

 Kimberly Faith: Yes.
 Yes.

-John McLarty: in general, with, you know, drawing men, convicting men, but then these specific interactions that we’ve just read.
+John McLarty: In the Old Testament.
+Clearly.
+And so in general, with, you know, drawing men, convicting men, but then also these specific interactions that we’ve just read.

 Kimberly Faith: That’s right.

 John McLarty: He was under threat of losing that presence, that sense of the presence of the Spirit of God, that sweet, reassuring, that peace beyond understanding.
 So, you know, we can all relate to that today.

-Yes.
-You know, and we’ll get to the end of that in the next podcast, kind of teasing up to that, this idea of grieving the spirit.
+Kimberly Faith: Well, and until about ten years ago, in my own walk with God, I wouldn’t have really understood what David was talking about in that prayer until I had experienced the presence of the Holy Spirit in a way that’s so tangible.
+It’s almost like the difference, and this is going to sound like a crazy example.
+It’s a difference between walking into a room that is perfect temperature, it smells good, you can maybe smell the fragrance of good food cooking, maybe there’s a lavender diffuser going.
+It’s just a place where you want to be.
 And then starving and dying of thirst in the desert.
 That’s a real stark contrast everybody can understand.
-And that is when you start but if you had just lived your whole life starving in the desert and and dying of thirst, you would have never known that a better life existed.
-And and that’s true for born again believer even that never grows as a Christian, never understands what it feels like and what the experience of walking in the spirit is.
+And that is when you start, but if you had just lived your whole life starving in the desert and dying of thirst, you would have never known that a better life existed.
+And that’s true for born again believers even that never grow as a Christian, never understands what it feels like and what the experience of walking in the spirit is.
 And what’s interesting is that in the Old Testament, again, there’s not this one Bible verse that tells us, but what we see in the Old Testament is these specific gifts of the Holy Spirit given to specific individuals.
+And we kind of know that it wasn’t, it didn’t seem to be an outpouring of the Holy Spirit on every individual believer because we have this very specific verse in Joel 2:28.
+And it was a prophecy of Joel basically saying when the old covenant, under the old covenant, this was limited.
+But under the new covenant, something incredible was going to happen.
+And do you want to read that, Joel 2:28?

 Kimberly Faith: Yes.
-He was talking about after, you know, when the it’s a messianic prophecy.
-Right?
-And he says, I’m you know, that that that God is gonna pour out his spirit, not just on a king, not just on a shepherd, not just on a craftsman, not just on a mighty man, but on all every born again believer.
-And, and that, you know, that began on the dark afternoon when Jesus died on the cross, and the holy of holies was split from top to bottom.
+He was talking about after, you know, it’s a messianic prophecy, right?
+And he says, I’m, you know, that God is going to pour out his spirit, not just on a king, not just on a shepherd, not just on a craftsman, not just on a mighty man, but on all,every born again believer.
+And that, you know, that began on the dark afternoon when Jesus died on the cross, and the holy of holies was split from top to bottom, you know?
+And evidencing, it’s interesting it was torn from top and that the scripture actually said it was torn from top to bottom, not bottom to top, which would have been

-Kimberly Faith: know Only once a year.
+Kimberly Faith: Only once a year.

 John McLarty: Yeah.
 I mean, and people that entered into it wrongly or you could die.